 Next, pressure and needle type settings are tested in a bioprinting study and compared to 3D controls from cell encapsulation or cell seeding studies.
 Finally, more complex designs are tested in a final 7-day bioprinting study.
 The printed designs from this bioprinting study can then be used as controls in future studies using different designs or print settings with the same material.

-You can find more detail on printing optimization here.
+You can find more detail in our print parameter optimization guide.